 We contacted the author, Josef Sauter and he gave us committer access.
 Within a couple weeks, we'd finished enough functionality to call it 1.0.
 We followed up with a couple more features, and since then have helped the community solve issues, add features, and keep up to date with Rails and devise updates.

-The plugin uses ruby-saml to deal with parsing and verifying SAML responses, and generating SAML requests.
+ruby-saml to deal with parsing and verifying SAML responses, and generating SAML requests.